Botachio/CodeAnywhere-OpenShift-Geoserver/README.md

   - to configure Geoserver to use this new location on application start.
 - Commit all these changes to the repository.
 - Push the altered repository to OpenShift to initiate deployment.

+Credentials for the Postgres database after the app is created.
+These can be used to add this database as a source to Geoserver later.

+The first time connecting to the OpenShift app the RSA fingerprint must be accepted.

+The Geoserver webarchive is only downloaded if not already present in the CodeAnywhere Container.
+If it needs to be downloaded this may take several minutes.

 **After deploying Geoserver it is important to go to the web interface, log on using default credentials for the 'admin' account and change it's password!**